 Once we formally agree on the final design of your custom load cell sensor, we will finalize the documentation, produce the necessary tooling, and send the design to our in-house manufacturing facilities.

-All SMD's Load cells use proprietary sputtered thin film strain gauge technology to create a rugged sensor with exceptional long term stability.
+All of SMD's Load cells use proprietary sputtered thin-film strain gauge technology to create a rugged sensor with exceptional long term stability.
 These sensitive sensors offer a wide-variety force range and are manufactured using state-of-the-art equipment.
-The compact sensors feature integral overload protection scheme can be used to electronically measure force or displacement in a wide variety of applications.
+The compact sensors feature an integral overload protection scheme can be used to electronically measure force or displacement in a wide variety of applications.

 · Low power consumption